 However, not every meal out needs to be a four-star luxury experience.

 If you’re looking for great food without the high price tag, head to one of Hawaii’s great food trucks.
-We have an ultimate guide to help you pick the best food trucks on Maui.
+We have two ultimate guides to help you pick the best food trucks on Maui and the best food trucks on Kauai.
 You can get great, restaurant-quality food for a fraction of the price.
 And when the outdoors is so pretty on these islands, there’s really no need to sit inside a restaurant to enjoy your food.

 Plus, if you love poke (and really, who doesn’t?), skip the expensive restaurant appetizer and head to the food counter at the grocery store.
 We love Foodland in particular for the poke.